backpack: Indian Heaven – Deep Lake

 We were three quarters of the way around when we saw a group of day hikers taking a break in a campsite.
 They told us that it was the best campsite in all of Indian Heaven and they had camped here over ten times in the past, so we decided to camp here.
 The camp kitchen was next to the lake, with a small fire pit and easy water access.
 Behind the kitchen area was a large clearing in the forest for our tents.

 After we set up camp and had lunch, we did a quick hike to Lemei Rock and the ridge above Lake Wapiki.
 It was getting late and we were hoping to make it back before it got dark.
 We took our headlamps, just in case.
 The trail passes through what seems like millions of huckleberry shrubs, most with ripe berries just waiting to be tasted.
-Wilderness regulations don’t allow for removing berries to take home or sell, so eat what you can and leave the rest.
+Note that wilderness regulations don’t allow for removing berries to take home or sell, so eat what you can and leave the rest.

 Lemei Rock comes into view long before you reach it.
 After a long stretch of meadows, the trail switchbacks a couple of times in the forest and then passes a great view of Mount Rainier and the surrounding ridges.